Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis indicates 169 active transport stops operating within Junee, consisting of a mix of train and bus services.
-These stops are serviced by 23 individual routes, collectively providing 345 weekly passenger trips.
-Transport accessibility is rated as excellent, with residents typically located 131 meters from the nearest transport stop.
-As a primarily residential area, most residents commute outward.
-The dominant mode of transport is car at 94%, with 4% walking.
+Public transport analysis indicates 169 active transport stops operating within Junee.
+These comprise a mix of train and bus services, with 23 individual routes collectively providing 345 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 131 meters from the nearest stop.
+In this predominantly residential area, most commuters travel outward.
+The car remains the dominant mode at 94%, with 4% walking.
 Vehicle ownership averages 1.4 per dwelling.

-According to the 2021 Census, a relatively low 5.6% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 49 trips per day across all routes, equating to approximately 2 weekly trips per individual stop.
-The accompanying map displays the 100 nearest stops to the location centrepoint.
+According to the 2021 Census data (which may reflect COVID-19 conditions), a relatively low 5.6% of residents work from home.
+Service frequency averages 49 trips per day across all routes, equating to approximately two weekly trips per individual stop.
+The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport